Obsessive Compulsive Disorder (OCD)

 Recognition

 An essential part of the treatment takes place in groups.
-During group sessions led by an expert-by-experience counsellor, the fellows share their stories, give each other feedback and set personal goals.
-There is a lot of recognition during these sessions since the fellows and the counsellors have (had) similar problems.
-This recognition gives the fellows confidence and the will to continue.
+During group sessions led by an expert-by-experience counsellor, the fellows share their stories, give each other feedback, and set personal goals.
+Since the fellows and the counsellors have (had) similar problems, there is a lot of recognition during these sessions.
+The sense of equality and the examples set by the counsellors instill in the fellows both confidence and the determination to persevere

 OCD and medication